RosettaCommons/demos/public/drrafter/README.md

 This will create the following files:

-fasta_demo_run.txt: The FASTA file for the region that will be included in the DRRAFTER run.
+`fasta_demo_run.txt`: The FASTA file for the region that will be included in the DRRAFTER run.

-secstruct_demo_run.txt: The file specifying the secondary structure for the region that will be included in the DRRAFTER run.
+`secstruct_demo_run.txt`: The file specifying the secondary structure for the region that will be included in the DRRAFTER run.

-coord_csts_demo_run.txt: A file describing coordinate restraints that will be applied during the DRRAFTER run.
+`coord_csts_demo_run.txt`: A file describing coordinate restraints that will be applied during the DRRAFTER run.
 By default, residues in the starting structure will be restrained to be within 10 Å of their initial coordinates.
 This can be turned off with -no_csts and the distance at which the restraints will be activated (default 10 Å) can be controlled with -cst_dist.

-flags_demo_run: A file listing all of the Rosetta options for the run.
+`flags_demo_run`: A file listing all of the Rosetta options for the run.

-init_struct_demo_run.pdb: The starting structure for the DRRAFTER run.
+`init_struct_demo_run.pdb`: The starting structure for the DRRAFTER run.
 In this case, this structure is identical to `protein_and_RNA_helix_fit_into_density.pdb`.

-DRRAFTER_command: This file contains the command to run the DRRAFTER job.
+`DRRAFTER_command`: This file contains the command to run the DRRAFTER job.

-2. Run the DRRAFTER_command.
+2. Run the `DRRAFTER_command`.
 This can be done either by typing:

 ```
 source ./DRRAFTER_command
 ```

-OR by copying the line in the DRRAFTER_command file to the command line:
+OR by copying the line in the `DRRAFTER_command` file to the command line:

 ```
 /your/path/to/rosetta/executables/rna_denovo @flags_demo_run
 ```

-This will take several minutes to run and it should create a file called demo_run.out, which contains all of the structures from the run.
+This will take several minutes to run and it should create a file called `demo_run.out`, which contains all of the structures from the run.

 3. Extract PDB files from the compressed output file created in the previous step.
 Type: